-$\label{prop:continuous} However, the \ redemption\ of\ units\ may\ be\ suspended\ where:$
+However, the redemption of units may be suspended where both:

-- The liquidity of the fund having been exhausted, redemption requests exceeding 10% of the global net value of the fund are made within a period of up to five days. - Exceptional circumstances that put the legitimate interests of the investors at risk justify the suspension.
+- The liquidity of the fund has been exhausted and redemption requests exceeding 10% of the global net value of the fund are made within a period of up to five days. - Exceptional circumstances that put the legitimate interests of the investors at risk justify the suspension.

 The decision to suspend the redemption of units in these circumstances is made by the management company.
-The CMVM may also choose to suspend redemption in exceptional circumstances if the interests of unit holders or the market justify the suspension.
+The Securities Market Commission may also choose to suspend redemption in exceptional circumstances if the interests of unit holders or the market justify the suspension.